-- Consistent Price Processes (1) (remove)
+- Consistent Price Processes (1) (entfernen)

 - Utility-based proof for the existence of strictly consistent price processes under proportional transaction costs (2012)